danielbodnar/awesome-stars/README.md

 ## design

-- [oracle-quickstart/terraform-oci-open-lz](https://github.com/oracle-quickstart/terraform-oci-open-lz) - The OCI Open LZ is a secure landing zone blueprint to simplify the onboarding and running of organizations, business units, and subsidiaries into OCI.
-Use it to create your own Landing Zone.
+- [oracle-quickstart/terraform-oci-open-lz](https://github.com/oracle-quickstart/terraform-oci-open-lz) - The OCI Open LZ is a secure landing zone blueprint to simplify the onboarding and running of organizations, business units, and subsidiaries into OCI - by customers, partners, or ISVs.
+Use it to creat
 - [microsoft/fluentui-system-icons](https://github.com/microsoft/fluentui-system-icons) - Fluent System Icons are a collection of familiar, friendly and modern icons from Microsoft.
 - [serudda/steroidesign](https://github.com/serudda/steroidesign) - Themes based on the biggest StartUps (buttons, color palette, components, etc.) ready to use in your own projects.
 - [ant-design/ant-design-landing](https://github.com/ant-design/ant-design-landing) - :mountain_bicyclist: Landing Pages of Ant Design System